-As of December 31, 2015, we had 11,881 students enrolled at 31 campuses in our programs (6,811 students enrolled at 14 campuses that are continuing operations).
-Our average enrollment for the year ended December 31, 2015 was 12,981 students which represented a decrease of 7.3% from average enrollment in 2014 (average enrollment of 7,553 students represented a decrease of 7.1% from average enrollment in 2014 from such continuing operations).
-For the year ended December 31, 2015, our revenues were \$306.1 million which represented a decrease of 5.8% from the prior year (revenues were \$193.2 million from continuing operations which represented a decrease of 4.8% from the prior year).
-For the year ended December 31, 2014, our revenues were \$325.0 million which represented a decrease of 4.8% from the year ended December 31, 2013 (revenues were \$202.9 million from continuing operations, which represented a decrease of 5.9% from the year ended December 31, 2013).
+As of December 31, 2016, we had 11,235 students enrolled at 28 campuses, 7,295 of those students are enrolled at campuses that are included in continuing operations.
+Our average enrollment for the year ended December 31, 2016 was 11,864 students which represented a decrease of 8.6% from average enrollment in 2015.
+Average enrollment at campuses that are included in continuing operations of 7,725 students represented a decrease of 8.0% from average enrollment in 2015 from such continuing operations.
+For the year ended December 31, 2016, our revenues were \$285.6 million, which represented a decrease of 6.7% from the prior year.
+Revenues were \$196.9 million from continuing operations, which represented a decrease of 5.4% from the prior year.
 For more information relating to our revenues, profits and financial condition, please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements included in this Annual Report on Form 10-K.